finalcut/finalcut.github.io/_posts/2020-02-21-getting-started-with-vue-and-typescript.md

 }
 ```

-## Install the Vue Cli
+## Install the Vue cli

-Install the [Vue CLI](https://cli.vuejs.org/guide/installation.html) - it will make your life eaiser in the long run.
+Install the [Vue cli](https://cli.vuejs.org/guide/installation.html) - it will make your life eaiser in the long run.
 Trust me.
 I tried the `npm install vue` option, but quite frankly I floundered around a bit trying to translate my outdated Angular 1.x (that I hadn't touched for a year) into Vue setup/build/packaging and gave up.
-The Vue Cli makes everything pretty easy.
+The Vue cli makes everything pretty easy.
 This [link](https://cli.vuejs.org/guide/installation.html) takes you right to the installation instructions.

-Pay attention; even though I'm working with VUE 2, the Vue Cli version I'm operating with is 4.1.1 - version numbers for Vue aren't consistent across all "vue related things."
+Pay attention; even though I'm working with VUE 2, the Vue cli version I'm operating with is 4.1.1 - version numbers for Vue aren't consistent across all "vue related things."
 That makes sense if you think about it, but I can imagine it might confuse some people.

-There is also a UI for all of this - `vue ui`, which I think just puts a pretty wrapper on the Vue VLI.
+There is also a UI for all of this - `vue ui`, which I think just puts a pretty wrapper on the Vue cli.
 I'm not going to go through all of the UI stuff.

 ## Let's Create a Project